Astrails is a small company working on big ideas.

 Today, Astrails specializes in Ruby on Rails applications, as well as all related frameworks and solutions that have grown around Rails.

-Vitaly is a public speaker and has been promoting Ruby and Rails in Israel since 2006 when he helped organising and managing first Israeli Ruby Group.
+Vitaly has more than twenty years of industry experience in a wide range of technologies, from Sinclair Basic to Linux kernel drivers.
+Vitaly started using Rails in 2005 and to this day still refers to it as his primary "weapon of choice" for developing web applications and mobile back-ends.
+He is a public speaker and has been promoting Ruby and Rails in Israel since 2006, when he helped to organize and manage the first Israeli Ruby Group.
 Vitaly speaks at conferences and teaches Ruby on Rails courses.

 Dressed to the nines and always ready to program, Boris Nadion combines his Fred Astaire moves with over twenty years of professional programming experience to get the job done, whatever it may be.